Your trusted adviser for R&D Tax Credits, Creative Tax Relief, and R&D Grants

 High-End TV Tax Relief

 High-End Television Tax Relief is a government funding incentive for TV companies when producing dramas, comedies or documentaries.
-The tax rebate is worth 20% of the pre-production, principal photography and post-production costs.
-HMRC manages the scheme, and claims are made as part of the Company Tax Submission.
+The tax rebate is worth up to 20% of your core costs.

 Get in touch today!